 3. Properly Follow The Hygiene Protocols

 For the sake of confidence, most airlines and hotels are happy to take various extra hygiene measures to help fight Covid19.
-When searching for flights or hotels on services like Skyscanner, be sure to note the hygiene ratings of each option to suit your needs.
+When you google flights or hotels on services like Skyscanner, be sure to note the hygiene ratings of each option to suit your needs.

 You can then narrow down your flight and hotel choices using best practices.
 For those in a hurry, the wide selection of aggregators will even let you filter by hygiene rating and let you choose quickly and safely.